PhantomGamesDevelopment/TWM2/README.md

     * Massive "spring cleaning" of the zombie code files, fixing a bunch of bad coding practices and a few logic errors.
 	* Moved all functioning into a core control script, added additional modifiers and flags to grant more customizability to zombies
 	* **WARNING: Only specific zombies are functional at this moment in time**
+  * Normal
+    * Reduced HP from 280 (2.8) to 200 (2.0)
+      * Given damage number reductions in a large amount of the mod's arsenal to balance things, zombie HP needed to be cut across the board for the most part.
   * Ravager
     * Ravagers will now perform ambush style attacks on targets, making them much more challenging
 	* Increased the XP reward from killing ravager zombies
   * Lord
+    * Reduced HP from 1800 (18.0) to 1250 (12.5)
     * Modified the behavior of zombie lords
 	  * Replaced the acid cannon with an anti-tank photon cannon
 	  * Zombie lords will now preferential target enemy ground armor before infantry, and engage their photon cannon on targets
 	  * Zombie lords can now activate a defensive barrier to protect themselves and allies from damage temporarily... enjoy this new rage inducing mechanic :)
   * Demon
+    * Reduced HP from 400 (4.0) to 300 (3.0)
     * Increased resistance to fire damage to 1000% from 3%
     * Demon Zombies now light players on fire instead of infecting them on collision
     * Players will be knocked back with a higher force when hit by demon zombies
   * Air Rapier
 	* Modified the damage scalar of missiles to be a OHK on rapier zombies
   * Demon Lord
+    * Reduced HP from 900 (9.0) to 750 (7.5)
     * Cleaned up this script file substantially
 	* Replaced the standard lunge with a fire lunge which creates a firey explosion on impact
 	* Reduced the hit damage of the demon lord from 0.8 to 0.5
 	* Demon Lords, like the regular demons will no longer infect on collision, but set the player on fire instead
   * Shifter
+    * Reduced HP from 280 (2.8) to 225 (2.25)
     * The change to the shifter teleportation in 3.91 made these zombies ridiculously overpowered, they will be tuned down
 	* Increased the maximum targeting range of the teleport attack from 200m to 400m
 	* Increased the cooldown of the teleport attack from 7 seconds to 12.5 seconds